apprenticeharper/DeDRM_tools/DeDRM_Windows_Application/ReadMe_DeDRM_WinApp.txt

 If you already have a correct version of Python and PyCrypto installed and in your path, you are ready to go!

-If not, see where you can get these additional pieces.
+If not, see below.

 Installing Python on Windows
 ----------------------------
-I strongly recommend installing ActiveState’s Active Python, Community Edition for Windows (x86) 32 bits.
+I strongly recommend fully installing ActiveState’s Active Python, free Community Edition for Windows (x86) 32 bits.
 This is a free, full version of the Python.
 It comes with some important additional modules that are not included in the bare-bones version from www.python.org unless you choose to install everything.

-1. Download ActivePython 2.7.1 for Windows (x86) (or later 2.7 version for Windows (x86) ) from http://www.activestate.com/activepython/downloads.
-Do not download the ActivePython 2.7.1 for Windows (64-bit, x64) verson, even if you are running 64-bit Windows.
+1. Download ActivePython 2.7.X for Windows (x86) (or later 2.7 version for Windows (x86) ) from http://www.activestate.com/activepython/downloads.
+Do not download the ActivePython 2.7.X for Windows (64-bit, x64) verson, even if you are running 64-bit Windows.

 2. When it has finished downloading, run the installer.
 Accept the default options.

 Installing PyCrypto on Windows
 ------------------------------